 Is an Equity Ratio of 0 Possible?

 In theory, yes.
-If your company has entirely borrowed money to finance all operations, and you haven’t invested anything in the company, than the numerator in the equation would be 0—which means that no matter how much debt you have, the answer will come out to 0.
+If your company has entirely borrowed money to finance all operations, and you haven’t invested anything in the company, then the numerator in the equation would be 0—which means that no matter how much debt you have, the answer will come out to 0.

-That’s generally not a good signal to anyone looking at your business financials, since it shows that you’re a risky candidate to repay creditors, or provide returns to your investors.
+That’s generally not a good signal to anyone looking at your business financials, since it shows that you’re a risky candidate to repay creditors or provide returns to your investors.
 It also may mean that you can’t get credit at all, so there are no assets against which to secure your loan (and most loans require some form of collateral that they can liquidate in the case of default).

 Remember that, just like cash flow margin or the debt-to-equity ratio, your equity ratio is a signal to anyone interested in your business financials about how conservatively you run your company, how leveraged you are, and, ultimately, how solvent you may be.
 This may tell the story of your company’s future, whichever way the dice may fall.